open-mmlab/mmaction/data_tools/kinetics400/PREPARING_KINETICS400.md

 ```shell
 bash extract_frames.sh
 ```
-If you only want to play with RGB frames (since extracting optical flow can be both time-comsuming and space-hogging), consider running the following script to extract **RGB-only** frames.
+If you only want to play with RGB frames (since extracting optical flow can be both time-consuming and space-hogging), consider running the following script to extract **RGB-only** frames.
 ```shell
 bash extract_rgb_frames.sh
 ```